 "Astronauts travel to the moon where they discover it is inhabited by attractive young women in black tights."

 On this day in 1983 (in Colombia), Inseminoid was intergalactically 'midwived' into its cinematic existence.
-According to our friends at IMDB.com, here's the plot summary:
+Directed by Norman J. Warren, the feature starred Robin Clarke and Jennifer Ashley, and here's the plot summary as provided by IMDB.com:

 "A group of scientists are working in a lab located on a distant planet.
 One of them, Sandy, is attacked, raped and impregnated by a monstrous creature.
 She then begins to stalk her colleagues one by one, killing them and drinking their blood."